Jorge Quiroga: President of Bolivia (2001–2002)

 He became president when Banzer resigned because of aggravated health problems (he died a year following his resignation).
 Quiroga assumed office as acting president on 1 July 2001 and was sworn in on 7 August, to complete Banzer's five-year mandate.
-Quiroga first praised Banzer in his inauguration speech, stating: "With our applause, let's honour the man (...) who left deep footprints in our history.", while acknowleging Bolivia's economic situation at the time.
+Quiroga first praised Banzer in his inauguration speech, stating: "With our applause, let's honor the man ... who left deep footprints in our history.", while acknowledging Bolivia's economic situation at the time.
 He became the first president since 1896 to be inaugurated in Sucre.

-Soon after becoming president he told a reporter from the New Yorker "We [Bolivia] will be the vital heart of South America," believing that gas exports would lift the economy, that a long-anticipated transcontinental highway connecting Brazil to Chile would be built passing through the Bolivian city of Cochabamba, and that fibre-optic cables would soon be laid.
+Soon after becoming president he told a reporter from the New Yorker "[Bolivia] will be the vital heart of South America," believing that gas exports would lift the economy, that a long-anticipated transcontinental highway connecting Brazil to Chile would be built passing through the Bolivian city of Cochabamba, and that fibre-optic cables would soon be laid.
 He blamed Bolivia's lack of economic progress on hypocrisy on free trade in the United States and Europe, saying "Bolivia is the most open economy in South America.
 Meanwhile, American and European farm subsidies, along with tariffs on textiles and agricultural products, make it impossible for Bolivia to sell its exports in the Global North.
 They tell us to be competitive while tying our arms behind our backs."
 When asked about the Bolivian Water Wars of 2000, he said, “A lot of things certainly could have been different along the way, from a lot of different actors.
 The net effect is that we have a city today with no resolution to the water problem.
 In the end it will be necessary to bring in private investment to develop the water."